Small business checklist 2023: Key dates for your diary

 • Annual adjustments (if a partly exempt trader) are made on either the Mar or Jun returns (so 7 May or 7 Aug)

-If you’re trading internationally, you can visit our new Trade Advisory Hub for guidance and support, including resources from the Department of International Trade.
+You can visit our Trade Advisory Hub for guidance and support, including resources from the Department of International Trade.

 Jump to top

-The National Minimum Wage hourly rates increased on 1 April 2022 as follows:
+The National Minimum Wage hourly rates increase on 1 April 2023 as follows:

 Statutory rate changes

-The following statutory rate increases have applied since 3 April 2022:
+The following statutory rate increases also apply from April 2023:

-• The weekly rate of statutory maternity pay and maternity allowance, statutory paternity pay, statutory shared parental pay and statutory adoption pay is £156.66 (up from £151.97).
+• The weekly rate of statutory maternity pay and maternity allowance, statutory paternity pay, statutory shared parental pay, parental bereavement pay, and statutory adoption pay increases to £172.48 (up from £156.66)

-• The lower earnings limit increased from £120 to £123.
+The lower earnings limit remains at £123 per week.
 To be entitled to these statutory payments, the employee’s average earnings must be equal to or more than the lower earnings limit.

 Jump to top